RetroDECK/ES-DE/USERGUIDE-DEV.md

 Support for the PS Vita is currently experimental due to the early stages of development for the Vita3K emulator.
 While there's a growing list of games that are playable, integration with ES-DE is a bit rough at the moment.
 Hopefully this will improve as Vita3K evolves.

-On Windows the Vita3K installation is straightforward, but on Linux you may need to place the emulator in a location recognized by ES-DE.
+On Android and Windows the Vita3K installation is straightforward, but on Linux you may need to place the emulator in a location recognized by ES-DE.
 See the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details.
 If using a Linux distribution that provides Vita3K via the repository (such as the AUR on Arch/Manjaro) then you can skip this step and install the emulator using your OS package manager.

 Although a macOS release of Vita3K seems to be in the works this does not seem to be readily available for download so there is currently no macOS support for this system in ES-DE.